rvx05/future-ai-leaders/README.md

-# Agentic AI App Hackathon Template
+# Study Buddy - Your AI Study Companion

 Welcome!
-This repository is your starting point for the **Agentic AI App Hackathon**.
+This repository contains the source code for **Study Buddy**, an AI-powered study companion.
 It includes:

 - A consistent folder structure
 - An environment spec (`environment.yml` or `Dockerfile`)